plentymarkets/plentyshop-pwa/guide/setup/local.md

 ### NPM registry

-This project queries data from plentysystems by using other NPM packages as middleware.
+This project queries data from PlentyONE by using other NPM packages as middleware.
 These packages are published on the GitHub registry.
 To download packages from GitHub's registry, you have to authenticate.
 To enable authentication, carry out the following steps:

 1. In the root directory, create a new file called `.yarnrc.yml`.
 2. Copy the contents of `.yarnrc.yml.example` to `.yarnrc.yml`.